Right at this moment, someone, somewhere around the world is learning with Kumon

 In order to serve children in these communities the Kumon Math learning materials were translated into local languages.

-In addition, local companies were set up in these overseas areas and a support system for local Centres was established.
+In addition, local companies were set up in these overseas areas and a support system for local Centers was established.

 In Taiwan the number of Kumon students reached 1,000 in 1979, and the same number of students was reached in Brazil in 1982.

-In 1983, nine years after the opening of Kumon’s first Centre in New York, the number of Kumon students outside of Japan exceeded 10,000.
+In 1983, nine years after the opening of Kumon’s first Center in New York, the number of Kumon students outside of Japan exceeded 10,000.

-1985The numbers of Kumon Students around the world is increasing.
+Increasing numbers of Kumon students around the world

 The Miracle of Sumiton